-Factors That Affect Resistance
+Factors Affecting Resistance Wires

 Resistance Wire Types

-Cromaloy 5: good resistance to oxide scaling and suitable for a range of applications from industrial furnaces to domestic toasters
+- Cromaloy 5: Good resistance to oxide scaling and suitable for a range of applications from industrial furnaces to domestic toasters.

-Cromaloy A: great for high temperature applications with good resistance to Sulphur corrosion
+- Cromaloy A: Great for high-temperature applications with good resistance to Sulphur corrosion.

 For further information regarding Scott Precision Wire’s resistance wire types consult our technical data downloads, or speak to an expert member of our team directly.